 - Research student loan refinancing to see if you could get a lower interest rate compared to what you’re already paying.

 - Look into private student loans alongside federal student loan offers, especially if you’re a parent or graduate student facing higher interest rates.
 Today’s private student loan rates often beat those offered on PLUS loans.

 - Work on improving your credit so you can qualify for the best student loan rates.

-With rising rates, borrowers need to carefully consider student loan and repayment options.
+Borrowers should carefully consider student loan offers.
 By knowing how student loan rates are determined, you’re better equipped to compare options and make the best choice for your situation.